-Today’s high production equipment and facilities costs make maintenance more critical to the bottom line of manufacturing and business than ever before.
-Employers must protect those investments and ensure their assets are well maintained.
-While on-time completion of planned work is vital, reducing downtime, the amount of unplanned work, and outsourcing is just as important.
-Well-trained maintenance workers are crucial in helping any organization save time and money and create a high-level impact.
+Elgin Community College offers an Industrial Electronics and Maintenance program that trains tomorrow's workforce.
+In today’s high-production equipment and facilities, costs make maintenance more critical to the bottom line of manufacturing and business than ever before.
+Employers must protect those investments and ensure their assets are well maintained by well-trained, skilled electricians familiar with industrial control systems.
+While on-time completion of planned work is vital, reducing downtime, the amount of unplanned work and outsourcing is just as important.
+Well-trained maintenance technicians are crucial in helping any organization save time and money and create a high-level impact.

-Whether you are an experienced industrial maintenance technician or interested in entering the profession, Elgin Community College’s Integrated Systems/Maintenance Technology (IST) Program is suitable for those with no previous experience in the field, for those who seek specialization or a skills upgrade, and/or for those who seek quick entry into the workforce.
+Whether you are an experienced industrial maintenance technician or interested in entering the profession, ECC's program is suitable for those with no previous experience in the field, for those who seek specialization or a skills upgrade, and/or for those who seek quick entry into the workforce.

 Get additional information, including course listings and class descriptions.